60 Pages Posted: 26 Apr 2011 Last revised: 8 Nov 2013

-The author, a law librarian and instructor of legal research, provides a brief overview of the history and development of legal education as background and context to discuss reform and modernization.
+The author, a law librarian and instructor of legal research, discusses the need for reform and modernization.
 The application and adaptation of technology in education is generally discussed, with specific mention of the role of libraries, and legal education in particular.
 Lastly, the author provides some discussion about changes within the legal profession related to technology and its potential future impact on the practice of law.

 Keywords: Legal Education, Information Technology, Legal Research

 Moye, Allen, Standing on Quicksand: Why Law Students Need New Survival Skills for an Evolving Legal Landscape (April 25, 2011).
 Available at SSRN: https://ssrn.com/abstract=1822664 or http://dx.doi.org/10.2139/ssrn.1822664